onflow/kitty-items/LOCAL_DEV.md

 ## 👋 Introduction
 We chose to connect Kitty Items to Flow's testnet because we wanted users to see how easy it was to take a non-trivial application to a live Flow network.

-Of course, some users may want to expreiment with their smart contracts before deploying them, or otherwise prototype their appliccation before publishing it.
+Of course, some users may want to experiment with their smart contracts before deploying them, or otherwise prototype their application before publishing it.
 In this section we'll detail how to set up your local environment for dapp development on Flow.

 ## 🛠 Tools you'll use
-Local development on Flow is made possible using the following tools.
+Local development on Flow is made possible using the following tools:

 - The `flow-cli`
   - We'll use the Flow command-line interface (`flow-cli`) to create accounts and bootstrap our contracts onto the Flow emulator.